rehierl/abstract-properties/14-x-types-of-scopes/14-x-implementations/x-pseudo-code-1.md

 Set<Property> openProperties.

-//- triggered when node n is reached
+//- triggered when node n is reached onVisit(n) {
-//  in the pre-order trace of a tree onVisit(n) {
   //- process the declared properties foreach(p in n.getDeclaredProperties()) {